gurugio/linuxdeveloptip/eBPF_example.md

   * make a usr/include directory inside of kernel source tree and install user header files into it
 * clang >= v3.4.0
 * llam >= v3.7.1
-* ulimit -l 10240
+* ulimit -l 10240 (Debian)
+  * For Ubuntu, fix /etc/security/limits.conf
 * mount kernel debugfs: ``mount -t debugfs none /sys/kernel/debug/``

-## How to increase limit: if ulimit -l 10240 doesn't work
+## How to increase rlimit

+**If rlimit is too low, loading program or creating map fails without any error message (kernel v4.4).**

+### max open files

-If there is an error like ``failed to create a map: 1 Operation not permitted``...
+If there is an error like ``failed to create a map: 1 Operation not permitted``, we should increase "maximum number of open file" like following.

 1. /etc/security/limits.conf
 ```